NizarSteria/WINGS-POC/README.md

-# WingsPoc: Angular Full Stack
+# WingsPoc: Full-Stack JavaScript with MongoDB, Express, AngularJS, and Node.js

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.